The Thyroid: Cure, Cause, or Symptom?

 When the aforementioned four gut functions aren’t working properly, the thyroid will slow down the metabolism to preserve precious energy and nutrients.
 When gut health is poor, even the smallest of stressors can present a serious challenge for the body to overcome.

-What Causes Gut Health To Decline?
+What Causes Gut Health to Decline?

-Poor habits are the premier causes of bad gut health.
-These habits are common in modern life, and may include the following:
+Destructive habits are common in modern life, and may include the following:

 Environmental toxins can directly suppress gut and thyroid function.
 Sick building syndrome is very real.